New Mexico governor becomes substitute teacher amid school staffing shortage - NewsBreak

 “There aren’t any other options,” the governor said, asking for the public’s help to register more substitute teachers, CNN reported.

 “This work will not require the Lt.
-Gov. to act as governor,” Grisham’s press secretary Nora Sackett also told the outlet.Head-on collision in Vermilion Parish leaves two dead
+Gov. to act as governor,” Grisham’s press secretary Nora Sackett also told the outlet.TN lawmaker proposes later school start times, free meals for students to ensure better academic performance

 The governor is one of 100 people, including 50 National Guard members and 50 state employees, to sign up for the “Supporting Teachers and Families” initiative announced last week , CNN noted.